TracyVy/Bio_Page/README.md

-# Bio_Page
+# Portfolio Page

 A portfolio website with responsive images and contents.

 # Motivation

-To build a site that will look nice on different size screens.
+- To build a site that I can add links to the projects I have been working on.
+- To have a centralized space where I can showcase the skills I have learned from coding bootcamp.

 # Build Status

-This site is complete.
+This site is a work-in-progress as I will periodically add more project links.

-# Tech/Framework used
-This webpage is based on HTML, CSS, and Bootstrap container framework.

 # Features

-- A inline nav-menu is displayed on small screens or bigger.
-Toggle button with drop-down menu will appear in smaller screens.
+[ ] An inline nav-menu is displayed on small screens or bigger.
+Toggle button with drop-down menu will appear in x-small screens.
-- A Bootstrap card with image, text and social media icons with assigned links.
-- A landing page with background image.
+[ ] A landing page with background image.
-- a footer with social media icons with assigned links.
+[ ] A sticky footer with social media icons.
+[ ] HTML, CSS, and Bootstrap container framework.
+[ ] Stripe API call.
+[ ] Form API integration.